-Figure 2: Impact of secondary market liquidity on new issuance

-Data source: Bloomberg, Dealogic

-Measuring liquidity

-The starting point for any discussion around market liquidity is - what do we mean by 'liquidity'.
+Secondary market impact on corporate issuance Data source: Bloomberg, Dealogic Measuring liquidity The starting point for any discussion around market liquidity is - what do we mean by 'liquidity'.
 Through the various interviews, as well as reviewing recent literature on the subject, it soon becomes apparent that there is no standardized definition of market liquidity.
 Thus, one could argue that the discourse related to market liquidity is not normative and the conclusions are not necessary comparable.
 In any discussion on market liquidity, it is therefore important to outline specifically what it is that we are discussing.
 In the context of this study, and for the purposes of the related survey, ICMA sets out a definition of market liquidity as the ability to execute buy or sell orders, when you want, in the size you want, without causing a significant impact on the market price.
 However, this, like many definitions of liquidity, is largely qualitative and could be open to different interpretations.
 For instance, what do we mean by 'significant' in terms of impact on the market price?
 But answering this question does at least provide a valid picture of how those participating in the market experience liquidity, which in turn affects behaviour and decisions.
 Perhaps not surprisingly, there has been a growing trend toward quantifying market liquidity, based on a number of identifiable and measurable data points.
 Most notably, MiFID II/R attempts to quantify non-equity market liquidity in order to calibrate the waivers for pre- and post-trade reporting requirements, with the average number of daily trades as the principal determinant.
 We review some of the more commonly used measures and the liquidity profile they provide, using available data provided by Trax (a subsidiary of MarketAxess) and Tradeweb.

-Trade volumes

-When we look at trade data for the European IG corporate bond secondary market such as the data provided by Trax, 16 there does not appear to be any marked change in either volumes or the number of bonds being traded over the past three years, both for euro and sterling denominated bonds.
+Trade volumes When we look at trade data for the European IG corporate bond secondary market such as the data provided by Trax,16 there does not appear to be any marked change in either volumes or the number of bonds being traded over the past three years, both for euro and sterling denominated bonds.
 If anything, there is a slight upward trend in euro volumes, with only a gentle downward trend in sterling volumes.
-However, if we contrast euro IG corporate bond trading volumes with the growth in outstanding euro IG corporate debt over the same period, we see that in relative terms trading volumes are clearly lagging.
+However, if we contrast euro IG corporate 16 Trax data is combines both OTC and on-venue post-trade data.
+Trax estimates that it processes approximately 65% of all fixed income transactions in Europe as part of its post-trade service bond trading volumes with the growth in outstanding euro IG corporate debt over the same period, we see that in relative terms trading volumes are clearly lagging.
 Furthermore, volumes in themselves are not necessarily an indication of market liquidity, since these are also driven by underlying investor behaviour and not just the capacity to trade.